AlicenJoyHenning/DamageSimulator/README.md

 <br>

-Given the lack of ground-truth damaged data, this package was created to simulate damaged cells in single-cell RNA sequencing in an effort to evaluate damaged cell detection strategies.
+Given the lack of ground-truth damaged data, this package was created to simulate damaged cells in single-cell RNA sequencing.
 It operates by removing a user-defined proportion of cells, applying a damage perturbation function, and reintroducing them into the original dataset.
 Here, perturbation is defined by community-accepted characteristics of damage:
 * High mitochondrial content
 * Relatively lower cytoplasmic content